Get us in your inbox

 Advertising

-UPDATE, winter 2022: Montreal is a haven for artisans and craftspeople, and that means some choice holiday shopping at one of Montreal's many Christmas markets.
+Montreal is a haven for artisans and craftspeople, and that means some choice holiday shopping at one of Montreal's many Christmas markets—especially if you're downtown.
 If you’re looking for that perfect, unique gift for family or friends with (or take it up a notch as your office's Secret Santa), you’re in luck: November and December are busy with markets that display the best work from the best artisans in the 514, and from Mile End to Downtown Montreal, and it’s one of the best cheap things to do when you’re looking for ideas.
 Some feature luxury goods, some offer kitchy items for that ugly sweater wearer in your crew; whoever you’re buying for, you can be sure to find it at one of these events.

 RECOMMENDED:

-Best things to do in Montreal for December 2022
+Best Things to do on Christmas in Montreal

 Where you'll find the best Montreal Christmas market

-Taking place in one of Montreal’s coolest neighbourhoods that’s home to the coolest street in the world this year, the inaugural edition of Verdun’s Holiday Market will be taking place at the Verdun Auditorium from December 17 to 18.
+Taking place in one of Montreal’s coolest neighbourhoods that’s home to the coolest street in the world, the 2023 edition of Verdun’s Holiday Market will be taking place at the Verdun Auditorium from November 17 to 19, 2023.
 Organized by le Collectif Créatif Montréal—a group of artisans, creators and designers from Montreal and surrounding areas—it’ll no doubt be one of the more festive events of the season for shopping.

 Montreal Christmas Village